Skip to contents

 What needs manual review

 The generated tools contain placeholder function bodies.
-You need to copy the actual computation logic from the original render*() functions into the generated tool functions.
+You copy the real computation from the original render*() functions into the generated tool functions.

-For simple apps, this is straightforward — the tool arguments match the original inputs and the return structure matches the outputs.
-For complex apps, review these areas:
+For simple apps, this is quick: the tool arguments match the original inputs, and the return structure matches the outputs.
+For complex apps, review these areas.

 Reactive chain logic